Philip Ahn: Personal life

 Ahn was actively involved in the Korean community of Los Angeles.
-He worked to make Los Angeles a sister city of Busan, Korea.
-He also helped to bring the Korean Bell of Friendship to San Pedro, California.
-The Bell of Friendship has been seen in many subsequent movies.
+He worked to make Los Angeles a sister city of Busan, South Korea.
+He also helped to bring the Korean Bell of Friendship to San Pedro, California, which went on to appear in many films.
 He served for twenty years as honorary mayor of Panorama City, California.
+He lived at house that Kurt Cobain and Courtney Love later lived in.

 He worked to have his father and mother buried together in Seoul.
-His father had been buried far from the city because the Japanese hoped to play down his independence work.
+His father had been buried far from the city because the Japanese hoped to downplay his independence activism.
 His mother had died in California.
 They had not seen each other from the time Dosan returned to Korea in 1926, before the birth of his youngest son.
-Working with the Korean government, Ahn helped to establish a park to honor his father and was able to have his parents buried there.
+Ahn worked with the South Korean government to establish a park to honor his father and was able to have his parents buried there.

-Ahn's younger brother, Philson, had a minor acting career.
-He was best known as "Prince Tallen" in the twelve-episode serial Buck Rogers, featuring Buster Crabbe.

-Ahn's sister, Susan, was the first female gunnery officer in the United States Navy, eventually rising to the rank of Lieutenant and working for both Naval Intelligence and the fledgling National Security Agency.
+Ahn's younger brother Philson had a minor acting career, and was best known as "Prince Tallen" in the twelve-episode serial Buck Rogers.
+Because of their similar first names, the two are sometimes conflated.
+His sister Susan was the first female gunnery officer in the United States Navy, eventually rising to the rank of Lieutenant and working for both Naval Intelligence and the fledgling National Security Agency.